sap-tutorials/Tutorials/tutorials/cp-kyma-redis-function/cp-kyma-redis-function.md

 2. In the **Configuration** scroll down and choose **Create Service Binding**.

 3. Choose the Service instance created in the previous step from the drop down list.
-The name of your service instance will defer from what is shown in the screenshot.
+The name of your service instance will differ from what is shown in the screenshot.

 4. Choose **Create**.